-Erica Reischer, Ph.D. is a psychologist, author, speaker, and parent educator.
-Her work with parents and families has been featured in Real Simple, Time Magazine, Parenting Magazine, Woman's Day, The Washington Post, Red Tricycle, PopSugar, Brit & Co., Mother Magazine, The Chicago Tribune, GreatSchools, Yahoo Parenting, KQED Public Radio, Parenting.com, and more.
+Erica Reischer, Ph.D. is a psychologist, best-selling author, speaker, and parent educator.
+Her work has been featured in Real Simple, Time Magazine, Parents Magazine, Woman's Day, The Washington Post, Red Tricycle, The Chicago Tribune, GreatSchools, Yahoo Parenting, KQED Public Radio, Parenting.com, and more.

 Dr. Reischer earned a Ph.D. from the University of Chicago in Psychology / Human Development, and is an honors graduate of Princeton University.
 A former consultant with McKinsey & Company, she sits on the advisory board for Happy Healthy Kids and continues to lead popular parenting classes at schools and organizations such as UCSF Benioff Children's Hospital, Habitot Children's Museum, and University of California.